intelligence38000/android-docs/src/pages/navigation/overview/index.md

 There are two SDKs that can be used to integrate navigation into your Android application, the core **Navigation SDK** and the **Navigation UI SDK**:

 - The **Navigation SDK** is where the logic lives for generating routes, tracking progress, receiving instructions, and more.
-You can use this directly via the `MapboxNavigation` class or through the Navigation UI.
+You can use this directly via the `MapboxNavigation` class or through the Navigation UI SDK.
 - The **Navigation UI SDK** is built on top of the core Navigation SDK (meaning the Navigation SDK is included when you add the Navigation UI SDK as a dependency).
 It consumes data from the core Navigation SDK and arranges it in default UI components that have various customization options.
 You can use this directly via the `NavigationView` and `NavigationLauncher` classes without touching the core `MapboxNavigation` class directly in your application's code.
 - The core **Navigation SDK** and the **Navigation UI SDK** can be used together if you want to use a mixture of the Mapbox-provided UI components and your own custom UI fed data from the core Navigation SDK.